 So I went to Vietnam and it was heaven.

-After three winters without a resort vacation, we decided already last August, that come February, we would be off to someplace warm and beautiful.
+After three winters without a resort vacation, we decided already last August, that come February, we would be off to someplace green, warm and beautiful.

 Finding the destination was another thing.
 It seems that especially families book their stays really early.